 Drama at Anson

-Anson Primary School celebrates the work of the children on the Anson stage, behind the scenes and on camera.
+Anson Primary School celebrate the work of the children on the Anson stage, behind the scenes and on camera.
 In an annual showcase event, the whole school votes for their standout performances of the year.
 The teachers adorn themselves in their finest clothes and, in a spectacular ceremony, the winners are announced.
+The celebration is always a highlight of the year.

 Finding The Will